lyoshenka/cloudflare-ddns/README.md

 ### API mode

-You can put this script on a server and use the DynDns option of your router to trigger the IP update.
+You can put this script on a server and use the "dynamic DNS" option of your router to trigger the IP update.

-To do this set ``auth_token`` in your config which enables API mode.
+To do this, first enable API mode by setting an `auth_token` value in your config.

-Then you can call the script like this: ``yourdomain/ddns.php?auth_token=yourtoken&ip=127.0.0.1``
+Then, configure your router to call the script like this: `https://example.com/ddns.php?auth_token=YOUR_TOKEN&ip=IP_ADDR`

 ## License